maxvisser/rocketchat.github.io/_posts/2018/04/2018-04-18-rocket-chat-android-2-released.md

 ## Open source

 Just like Rocket.Chat Server, all the code from the [SDK](https://github.com/RocketChat/Rocket.Chat.Kotlin.SDK) and [App](https://github.com/RocketChat/Rocket.Chat.Android) are open source under the MIT license.
-Fork it, create new feautures, squash bugs and submit a pull request to share your work with the community.
+Fork them, create new features, squash bugs and submit a pull request to share your work with the community.

 ## Contributors